Uniform Stability of Oscillatory Shocks for KdV-Burgers Equation: Introduction

 We now introduce the main results of the present paper.
 To state the first theorem, we introduce the following function class to describe perturbations:

 where \(\uubar\) is a smooth monotone function which satisfies

-We present the first theorem, which is on the \(L^2\)-contraction property of oscillatory viscous-dispersive shocks under arbitrarily large perturbations.
-This implies not only the time-asymptotic stability but also the uniform stability.
+We present the first theorem, which is on the \(L^2\)-contraction properties of oscillatory viscous-dispersive shock waves without any size restrictions on perturbations.
+This implies not only time-asymptotic stability but also uniform stability.

 \begin{theorem} Let \(\e,\d>0\) be constants and let \(u_\pm\) be given states.
 Assume that \(u_->u_+\) and